 The JAX wines focuses on red wines from their estate including a Cabernet Sauvignon and a Cabernet Franc (along with several other non-estate produced wines).
 They currently make just under 10,000 cases annually.

 For a number of years two winemakers produced their wines; currently Kirk Venge, who along with select other Napa winemakers could be known as the “King of Cab” (son of famed Napa winemaker, Nils Venge) runs their wine making program.
 Wines under the Y3 label are all sourced from area vineyards and their JAX Cabernet Sauvignon is from their own small estate vineyard.

-The 2013 Taureau Red Blend (named after a family bull on their ranch) is a very good value.
-It is a proprietary blend of Merlot, Cabernet Sauvignon, Syrah and Zinfandel.
-Each varietal is treated separately with it’s own aging regiment until the final blend is made.
+The 2013 Y3 Taureau Red Blend (named after a prized family bull on their ranch) is a very good value.
+This vintage is a proprietary blend of Merlot, Cabernet Sauvignon, Syrah and Zinfandel.
+Each variety is treated separately with its own aging regiment until the final blend is made.
 The wine is dark purple in the glass with pinkish tinges on the rim.
 On the bouquet notes of blueberry, blackberry and hints of mocha show.
-The palate is juicy with well integrated tannins and drinks quite smoothly as a very young wine.
+The palate is juicy with well-integrated tannins and drinks quite smoothly as a very young wine.

 The 2013 JAX Cabernet Sauvignon is 100% varietal.
 Of all the wines we tried, this is the darkest in the glass.
 The bouquet shows a sweetness of fruit – perhaps similar to a cherry liqueur – mocha and notes of blackberry.
 This wine has good acidity on the palate – with broad shouldered tannins anchoring a long finish.